lhthang96/d3-playground/README.md

 ## What is D3

 D3 - Data-Driven Document is a library that can help you bring data to life via browser.
-It provides a set of tools for visualizing data using (typically) SVG element such as axes, chart generator (line, area, pie,...), scales, transitions,...
+It provides a set of tools such as chart generator (line, area, pie,...), scaling, axes, transition,... for visualizing data using (typically) SVG element.

 ## Working with D3